masoncfrancis/masons-guides/nyc/airport.md

 ### To LaGuardia

-You can get on any of the buses at the stations mentioned in the previous paragraph to get to LaGuardia.
+You can get on any of the buses mentioned in the previous paragraph to get to LaGuardia.
 Make sure you get on a bus serving the terminal you need to get to.

 Just as a reminder: